charlesgreen/BrevoAutoImportGmail/README.md

-# Brevo Gmail Import Script
+# Brevo Auto Import Gmail

 A Google Apps Script that automatically imports email addresses from Gmail messages into Brevo CRM.
 The script monitors emails with a specific label, extracts contact information, and imports them to Brevo using their API.